open-contracting/standard/standard/docs/en/schema/merging.md

 Within the OCDS release schema, each field has a mergeStrategy property.
 This strategy describes how to merge that and child fields.

-We inhert the existing merge strategies from [jsonmerge](https://github.com/avian2/jsonmerge#merge-strategies) and add a number of specific strategies for OCDS, which are currently only available in the [OCDS fork of jsonmerge](https://github.com/open-contracting/jsonmerge) and which are described below.
+We inherit the existing merge strategies from [jsonmerge](https://github.com/avian2/jsonmerge#merge-strategies) and add a number of specific strategies for OCDS, which are currently only available in the [OCDS fork of jsonmerge](https://github.com/open-contracting/jsonmerge) and which are described below.

 #### ocdsVersion merge strategy